Professor of Law

 - 2014-15 WVU College of Law Faculty Significant Scholarship Award

 - J.D., University of Chicago, 2008

-Shine (Sean) Tu is the Associate Dean for Faculty Research and Development at the West Virginia University College of Law.
+Shine (Sean) Tu is a professor at the West Virginia University College of Law.
 A registered patent attorney, Dr. Tu’s research focuses on the empirical analysis of patent examiner behavior.
 He has written numerous publications, including three books and articles in journals such as the Stanford Technology Law Review, the Duke Law and Technology Review, and the Vanderbilt Journal of Entertainment and Technology.

 Prior to joining the faculty at the WVU College of Law in 2011, Dr. Tu was an associate with Foley & Lardner LLP and a member of both the firm’s Chemical, Biotechnology & Pharmaceutical Practice, and the Life Sciences and Nanotechnology Industry teams.
 Dr. Tu also worked as a research assistant for Judge Richard A. Posner of the United States Court of Appeals for the Seventh Circuit.
 He received his law degree, with honors, from the University of Chicago Law School and his Ph.D. in Pharmacology from Cornell University.

 - Tu, S., Stump, N. Free Speech in the Balance: Judicial Sanctions and Frivolous SLAPP Suits, Loyola of Los Angeles Law Review (2020 in press).